thorsager/docker-quick-mysql/README.md

 All this does is introduce a new `ENV` var called `MYSQL_DATABASES`.
-This var works in almost the same way as `MYSQL_DATABASE` in that it ensures that the databases named in it are are created on db-init and that is it really!.
+This var works in almost the same way as `MYSQL_DATABASE` in that it ensures that the databases named in it are created on db-init and that is it really!.
 It handles a `,` separated list of databases, which are *all* created in the same way, and in addition to, the database in `MYSQL_DATABASE` is.